-Tomorrow is Earth Day, so we are answering some frequently asked questions about recycling.
+Tomorrow is Earth Day, so we’re answering some frequently asked questions about recycling in Charleston County.

 What is recycling?

 Recycling is a process by which materials that would otherwise become trash are collected, processed, and reused.